TMRW Life Sciences

 Series A in 2020

-Kinaset Therapeutics is a therapeutics company dedicated to developing innovative drugs aimed at addressing unmet medical needs, particularly in the field of respiratory health.
-The company focuses on creating novel therapeutics for patients suffering from intractable diseases, including severe asthma.
-Kinaset Therapeutics is advancing its lead asset, which employs a unique approach to treating severe asthma, thereby offering healthcare providers a less invasive and more cost-effective treatment option.
-Through its efforts, Kinaset Therapeutics aims to make a significant positive impact on the lives of individuals affected by challenging respiratory conditions.
+Kinaset Therapeutics is a therapeutics company dedicated to advancing innovative drugs aimed at addressing unmet medical needs, particularly in the field of respiratory diseases.
+The company specializes in developing novel therapeutics for patients suffering from intractable conditions, including severe asthma.
+By harnessing a distinctive approach to treatment, Kinaset aims to provide healthcare providers with less-invasive and more cost-effective alternatives for managing severe asthma.
+Through its commitment to addressing these challenging health issues, Kinaset Therapeutics seeks to significantly improve the quality of life for affected individuals.

-Inipharm Inc. is a biopharmaceutical company based in Bellevue, Washington, established in 2018.
-The company specializes in discovering and developing therapies for severe liver diseases, particularly nonalcoholic steatohepatitis (NASH).
-Inipharm focuses on small-molecule drugs that target HSD17B13, a gene linked to various liver conditions.
-By modulating this gene's activity, Inipharm aims to reduce liver damage, inflammation, and fibrosis, addressing significant unmet medical needs in the treatment of liver diseases.
+Inipharm Inc. is a biopharmaceutical company established in 2018 and headquartered in Bellevue, Washington.
+The company specializes in discovering and developing therapies for severe liver diseases.
+Its research focuses on small-molecule drugs that target HSD17B13, a gene implicated in various liver conditions, including nonalcoholic steatohepatitis (NASH).
+By modulating the activity of HSD17B13, Inipharm aims to provide innovative treatments that can significantly reduce liver damage, inflammation, and fibrosis in affected patients.

 Escient Pharmaceuticals